learn-co-curriculum/dsc-effect-sizes/README.md

 ## Objectives

-* Illustrate a clear understanding of the terms "Effect" and "Effect Size" in a statistical context
 * Compare and contrast p-value and effect size for identifying the significance of results
-* Calculate simple (unstandardized) effect size using Python and SciPy
-* Interpret the results of simple effect size and identify shortcomings of this approach
+* Interpret the results of a simple effect size and identify shortcomings of this approach
-* Calculate the standardized effect size using Cohen's d statistic
+* Calculate and interpret standardized and unstandardized effect sizes
-* Visualize and Interpret the d value as size of effect
+* Create a visualization to demonstrate different effect sizes between distributions of data

 ## Introduction to Effect Size